-- □ Look up and around to avoid power lines. - □ Remember to never touch a downed power line or other utility line; move far away and stay there. - Avoid touching objects and people in contact with a downed line. - □ Stay in your vehicle if it contacts a power line. - □ If forced from the vehicle by smoke or fire, jump out and land with feet together; shuffle or hop away. - □ Remind kids to never retrieve balls, kites or any other objects that go over a substation fence. - □ Do not attach your fence to a substation fence. - □ Never use an extension cord to bring power from a neighbor's house to your own. - Don't use household extension cords outdoors.
+- □ Look up and around to avoid power lines. - Remember to never touch a downed power line or other utility line; move far away and stay there. - Avoid touching objects and people in contact with a downed line. - □ Stay in your vehicle if it contacts a power line. - If forced from the vehicle by smoke or fire, jump out and land feet together; shuffle or hop away. - Remind kids to never retrieve balls, kites or any other objects that go over a substation fence. - □ Do not to attach your fence to a substation fence. - Never use an extension cord to bring power from a neighbor's house to your own; it is a fire hazard and someone could get electrocuted.

-Be prepared in case of a long-duration power outage or natural disaster
+Be prepared in case of a long duration power outage or natural disaster

-Natural disasters can cause extended outages.
-It is important for you to know what to do in the case of a long-duration power outage.
+While our system is very reliable, accidents and natural disasters can cause extended outages, it is important for you to know what to do in the case of a long duration power outage.